 TLDR

 Salesforce offers 10 free nonprofit licenses, but the real cost is implementation.
 Typical mid-sized nonprofit implementations run $30,000-$100,000+ in consultant fees.
-GrantPipe provides unified donor and grant management out of the box at $20-$99/month with no consultants required.
+GrantPipe provides unified donor and grant management out of the box at $199-$799/month self-serve without a consulting project.

 Salesforce offers 10 free nonprofit licenses, but the real cost is implementation.
 Typical mid-sized nonprofit implementations run $30,000-$100,000+ in consultant fees.
-GrantPipe provides unified donor and grant management out of the box at $20-$99/month with no consultants required.
+GrantPipe provides unified donor and grant management out of the box at $199-$799/month self-serve without a consulting project.

 | Feature | Salesforce Nonprofit Cloud | GrantPipe |